SiaFoundation/siad/changelog/README.md

 Also 1 upcoming minor level version `v1.5.0` directory will be created if it doesn't exist.
-All created upcoming versions are created with sub-directories `key-updates`, `bugs-fixed` and `other` and `.init` items in them, so they can be commited to git.
+All created upcoming versions are created with sub-directories `key-updates`, `bugs-fixed` and `other` and `.init` items in them, so they can be committed to git.

 When the automatically generated upcoming version (e.g. `v1.4.6`) doesn't match what is wanted (e.g. `v1.5.0`) then the generated directory name can be